 What’s worth visiting in the local area?

 Seven Mile Beach is a favourite for many, but Werri Beach at nearby Gerringong is also worth a visit.
-Once you’ve explored the Gerringong township, visit the beautiful seaside township of Kiama & the famous Blowhole – it’s only a 15 minute drive.
+Once you’ve explored the Gerringong township, visit the beautiful seaside township of Kiama & the famous blowhole – it’s only a 15 minute drive.
 The delightful historic towns of Berry (12 minutes) and Kangaroo Valley (35 minutes) are also worth visiting if you have time during your stay.
+Kids love the Berry Treat Factory & you won’t find better donuts than at the famous Berry Donut Van.
 Taste local produce or browse the art & handicrafts during a stroll around one of the weekly or monthly local markets in Gerringong, Kiama or Berry.
 There are quite a few wineries nearby – the historic Coolangatta Estate is only 10 minutes drive, and picturesque Crooked River Wines is even closer.
 Get back to nature on the Kiama-to-Gerroa Coast Walk, (try the Whale Watching Platform!) or have a picnic in the Seven Mile Beach National Park.
 If you’re after some serious fun, hit the water slides & other rides at Jamberoo Action Park, it’s only a 30 minute drive.

 What can I do in cooler weather?

 There’s plenty to do out of the water, making Gerroa a great place to stay year-round.
-Explore local antique stores, markets, galleries & wineries.
+Explore local antique stores, markets, galleries & wineries (the Berry Heritage Walk is a great way to explore the town’s highlights).
 Try bicycle or horse rides, golf, bowls, fishing, tennis, squash, bird watching, walks, and of course, dining out.
-If the ocean is a little nippy, you can always swim at the Kiama Leisure Centre’s heated indoor pool.
+If the ocean is a little nippy (but you’re keen on a swim), check out the Kiama Leisure Centre’s heated indoor pool.